voodoo/caveman-guide/src/content/book/22-industry-capture/index.md

 ---
 title: "Industry capture"
-description: "How the Fox Got in the Henhouse"
+description: "How the fox got in the henhouse"
 date: "2024-03-20"
 ---